vvjn/IsoRank.jl/README.md

 IsoRank.jl is a Julia implementation of the IsoRank matrix as described in "Global alignment of multiple protein interaction networks with application to functional orthology detection", Rohit Singh, Jinbo Xu, and Bonnie Berger (2008).
+IsoRank.jl also contains a PageRank implementation.

 The IsoRank matrix is calculated by creating the product graph of two networks, and then performing PageRank on the product graph.
 PageRank